Making sate is easy and it keeps for a long time, plus there is no blender/food processor needed. Just one pan!

 - Salt and sugar: You can use white sugar or coconut sugar, although I had the best results with maple syrup as it tends to mix better with the oil.

-HOW TO MAKE SATe
+HOW TO MAKE SATE

-Start by slicing the lemongrass, chili, garlic, and shallots very finely.
+Then, slice the lemongrass, chili, garlic, and shallots very finely.
 If you want to save time, put everything in a food processor and process until finely minced.